14 Lessons From The Psychology of Money That Can Help You Build Wealth

-Money isn’t just math.
-It’s stress, ego, and late-night panic.
-It’s the way you feel when your paycheck hits, and the way you react when the market tanks.
-Most people don’t fail financially because of numbers, they fail because of behavior.
+Money isn’t just math, it’s stress, ego, and late-night panic.
+It’s how you feel when your paycheck hits and how you react when the market tanks.

 Table of Contents